 No Touch Screen

 A touch screen seems like a standard option these days, yet Lenovo didn’t include it with the ThinkPad E580.
-That just seems like a waste, considering how far that would go for users who prefer a more tactile interaction with their laptop.
-Had they included it, users would be able to stay highly-productive even if they were standing and holding their computer without a desk.
+That seems like a waste, considering how far that would go for users who prefer a more tactile interaction with their laptop.
+Had they included it, users would stay highly productive even if they were standing and holding their computer without a desk.

 Speakers and Sound Quality

 Lastly, the speakers and sound quality on this laptop leave a lot to be desired.
 Lenovo boasts that they’re using stereo speakers with Dolby® Advanced Audio™.
 Despite that, you’re not going to be able to watch videos comfortably if you’re relying on the built-in speakers.

 Why might this matter?
 Well, two reasons.
 One, if your job involves viewing or editing audiovisuals all day.
 And two, if you’re a traveling worker who relies on the E580 for entertainment on the go.
 In either case or anything similar, you’d be better off using headphones with this laptop.